 Q. How much does Travel Insurance cost?

-Travel Insurance covers you or your group for Listed unforeseen events like:
+A. Travel Insurance covers you for Listed unforeseen events like:

 Note: Some benefits (not medical) will only pay once on your trip.
 For example, if your trip's delayed twice, you'll only get reimbursed once.